 - Strengthen your ankles with balance exercises (proprioception).

-3. Calf Strain (The “Whip Crack”)
+3. Calf injury (The “whiplash”)

 Very common among players over 35, this sudden pain behind the leg feels like having been hit by a racket.